Union Pacific 844: Excursion service

 Since 1960, No. 844 has run hundreds of thousands of miles as Union Pacific's publicity locomotive.
 The locomotive often pulled the annual Denver Post-sponsored Cheyenne Frontier Days train that ran round-trip from Cheyenne to Denver every July before it was discontinued in early 2019.

-It appeared at Expo '74 in Spokane, Washington; the 1978 dedication of the Utah State Railroad Museum in Ogden, Utah; the 1984 World's Fair in New Orleans; and the 50th anniversary celebration of Los Angeles Union Passenger Terminal in 1989, when it performed a side-by-side run with Southern Pacific 4449.
-On February 14, 1975, it pulled Amtrak's San Francisco Zephyr from Denver, Colorado to Cheyenne, Wyoming with a pair of EMD SDP40Fs.
+No. 844 appeared at Expo '74 in Spokane, Washington; the 1978 dedication of the Utah State Railroad Museum in Ogden, Utah; the 1984 World's Fair in New Orleans; and the 50th anniversary celebration of Los Angeles Union Passenger Terminal in 1989, when No. 844 performed a side-by-side run with Southern Pacific 4449.
+On February 14, 1975, it pulled Amtrak's San Francisco Zephyr from Denver, Colorado. to Cheyenne, Wyoming. with a pair of EMD SDP40Fs.
 In 1981, it traveled to the opening of the California State Railroad Museum in Sacramento, along with Union Pacific 3985, which had recently been restored to operational condition.

+In 1986, No. 8444 was scheduled to reunite with No. 4449 and travel to Vancouver, British Columbia, for attendance in the Steam Expo event, as part of that year's World Exposition, Expo 86, but their participation was cancelled at the last moment, since Burlington Northern (BN) banned steam locomotives on their trackage, and UP tried and failed to gain permission to operate them over the Canadian Pacific Railway.

-In 1987, No. 8444 was repainted into UP's Greyhound Scheme and was invited to an event to celebrate LAUPT's 50th anniversary along with Southern Pacific 4449, UP E9A No. 951, SP E9A No. 6051, and ATSF F7A No. 347c.
-8444 raced 4449 down Cajon Pass on their respective trackage with 8444 winning by default as 4449 had to stop due to a roller bearing issue.
+In 1987, No. 8444 was repainted into UP's Greyhound Scheme and was invited to an event in 1989 to celebrate LAUPT's 50th anniversary along with No. 4449, UP E9A No. 951, SP E9A No. 6051, and ATSF F7A No. 347c.
+Then, No. 8444 raced No. 4449 up Cajon Pass on their respective trackage with No. 8444 winning by default as No. 4449 had to stop due to a roller bearing issue.